Pjj0417/swin-CRM/README.md

 Reconstructed Image
 ```

-The reconstruction results provide an intuitive view of the contextual and structural information learned by the model from partially observed facial images.
+These results provide an intuitive view of the contextual and structural information learned from partially observed facial images.

 ---

 ## 🔍 Comparison Backbones

-Several commonly used visual architectures are included for comparative experiments.
+The repository contains several visual architectures for comparison, including:

-Representative backbones available in the repository include:

 - Swin Transformer
 - Vision Transformer